 I was inspired by Wilfred T. Grenfell's words above: “Real joy comes not from ease or riches or from the praise of men, but from doing something worthwhile.”
 I am ever amazed at the simplicity of such wisdom spoken in so few words, but with meaning so vast and life-changing for me if I just pay attention.

 Many have awakened to the fleeting nature of external measures, attention, and claim.
 If we only believe that we are worthy and wonderful humans when others tell us so, then we lack within ourselves a deeper, rooted self-sustaining system for nourishing, embracing, and loving who we are on account of just being.
 Without this, we miss out on enjoying the act of creation, in bringing new things into the world for our own joy first, and living this miraculous gift of life for the moment-by-moment surprises.

 We cannot look to or depend on others to make us whole.
 Our lives become rich with meaning and wholeness by our own actions and engagement in truly meaningful connections that tap deep into the most trusting and vulnerable parts of us that long for connection and expression.
 Our love, our creativity, our gifts and talents, these are all vehicles to get us there.
 And when we arrive, we know that warm feeling of belonging, fulfillment, well-being, and joy.
 It is the most delicious feeling of being home.

-Chris Dunmire is an artist, writer, and humorist and founder of the award-winning Creativity Portal Web Site.
+Chris Dunmire is an artist, writer, and humorist and founder of the award-winning Creativity Portal Web community.
 Her books include the origami Dollar Bill Folding Fun!
 Money Plant, and "World's Hardest" April Fool's Joke Puzzles.
 Her work and projects has appeared in Writer's Digest, Northwest Quarterly, Money by Sandra and Harry Choron, and Juicy Pens, Thirsty Paper by SARK.